-The 2017 Proposed Budget for Debt Service Chargeback Expenses is \$340.7 million, an 11.8% increase from the 2016 Projection.
+The 2017 Adopted Budget for Debt Service Chargeback Expenses is \$337.0 million, a 10.6% increase from the 2016 Projection, mostly attributable to Police Headquarters and General Fund.

 INTERDEPARTMENTAL CHARGES

 Interdepartmental Charges are expenditures related to services that one County department performs for another County department.
 They also can be charges in connection with departments that collaborate and share resources for the purposes of providing constituent services or program deliverables.
 County departments with specialized knowledge, expertise, experience, and capabilities usually perform services for other departments.
 Examples of these centralized services include information technology, public safety and security, legal, records management, purchasing, facilities management, fleet, mail, printing and graphics, workers' compensation expenses, and County-related centralized indirect costs.
 Probation, Human Services, and Social Services are examples of departments that collaborate to provide constituent services or programs.
 Interdepartmental Charges are in the major fund structure of the County and do not address charges or transfers between the major funds and special districts, such as the Sewer and Storm Water Resources District and/or other distinct County entities, such as Nassau Community College.
 The corresponding revenue earned by the department that performs the service is shown as Interdepartmental Revenue.